LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

-This is the final version of GEGL Effects ever, meant to replace GEGL Effects CE.
+This is the final version of GEGL Effects ever, meant to succeed GEGL Effects CE.
 Though it can co-exist with all other versions of GEGL Effects on my Github.

 This revision released April 14 2025 is to make GEGL Effects as polished as possible